 The University's major source of revenue continues to be State noncapital appropriations.
 Therefore, the economic condition of the University is closely tied to that of the State of Florida.
-The Florida Legislature increased its appropriation to the State University System by \$199 million, or 4.4 percent, for fiscal year 2016-17.
-This amount includes \$100 million of additional funding for performance based incentives.
+The Florida Legislature increased its appropriation to the State University System by \$202.8 million, or 4.3 percent, for fiscal year 2017-18.
+This amount includes \$120.6 million of additional funding to support recruitment and retention of faculty and research scholars, as well as to support excellence in specified professional and graduate degree programs.
+The University received \$3.7 million of these funds.
+In addition, the University was provided an additional \$1 million to improve its online degree programs.

-For fiscal year 2016-17, the University received an additional allocation of \$11.5 million from the performance funding process.
-Capital appropriations also increased.
-The University received an additional \$6.5 million towards the new Center for Student Success, and \$800,000 for the University Career Center.
+For fiscal year 2017-18 capital appropriations, the University received an additional \$3.5 million towards the new Center for Student Success, and \$1.5 million for Student Union renovations.